Thevar Magan: Plot

 In the panchayat, both sides repeatedly accuse the other.
 With no evidence, Mayan accuses Periya of orchestrating attacks on his brother's family and berates him.
 Disrespected and broken, Periya walks home and dies from a heart attack during sleep.
 Devastated and shocked about his father’s death and his disobedient behaviour, Sakthi takes over his father's duties as the village chieftain.
 The villagers express concern to Sakthi about having to daily circumnavigate the piece of land belonging to Mayan's side of the village, which causes a much longer travelling time.
 Sakthi reasons with the landowner Paramasivam to open it up for all villagers.
 Although understanding and willing, Paramasivam is Mayan's maternal uncle and is afraid of his nephew's backlash, especially because he has a daughter named Panchavarnam.

-Sakthi assuages his fear by arranging the marriage between Panchavarnam and a Engineer from madurai.
+Sakthi assuages his fear by arranging the marriage between Panchavarnam and a Engineer from Madurai.
 Everybody involved happily agrees, and Paramasivam opens up the land.
 On the day of the wedding, however, the groom runs away, fearing Mayan.
-Paramasivam and Panchavarnam are distraught, and worried if someone marries his daughter, they will live in constant fear.
+Paramasivam and Panchavarnam are distraught that if someone marries their daughter, they will live in constant fear.
 With her father's permission, Sakthi marries Panchavarnam, although he still has feelings for Bhanu.
-Mayan tries to counter sakthi by getting Muthuvel drunk and obtaining his signature on ridiculous loan papers.
+Mayan tries to counter Sakthi by getting Muthuvel drunk and obtaining his signature on ridiculous loan papers.
 The scheme is foiled in the last minute by Sakthi.
 Bhanu returns to meet Sakthi and learns about Sakthi's marriage.
 Although saddened, she understands the situation and leaves.
 Sakthi starts his new life with Panchavarnam.
-While Sakthi and Panchavaranam are returning from dropping off Banu at the station, a drive by attempt is made on their life, which they narrowly escape.
+While Sakthi and Panchavaranam are returning from dropping off Banu at the station, a drive-by attempt is made on their life, which they narrowly escape.
 This brings them closer, and they start their marital intimacy.

-Few weeks later, the HR&CE department plans the long pending temple celebrations and problem rises about the first respect.
-Muthuvel is ineligible as he is drunkard, and Mayan argues that he is next eldest heir of the builder of the temple.
+A few weeks later, the HR&CE department plans the long-pending temple celebrations, and a problem arises about the first respect.
+Muthuvel is ineligible as he is a drunkard, and Mayan argues that he is the next eldest heir of the builder of the temple.
 Sakthi gives up the first respect for peace, but Mayan rejects it.
-He publicly taunts sakthi that he will die soon and leaves.
+He publicly taunts Sakthi that he will die soon and leaves.
 Weeks later, Sakthi is given the first respect, and the event starts.
 Sakthi's family learns that Panchavarnam is pregnant, and they are ecstatic.